liferay/liferay-docs/developer/frameworks/articles/liferay-forms/01-form-serialization/00-intro.markdown

         }]
     }

-From it's Java object initial state as `DDMForm`, the form is _serialized_ into JSON format, and upon retrieval from the database, it's _deserialized_, meaning the backing JSON object representing the form is translated back into a `DDMForm` Java object, with all its requisite fields.
+From its initial state as a `DDMForm` Java object, the form is _serialized_ into JSON format, and upon retrieval from the database, it's _deserialized_: the JSON object representing the form is translated back into a `DDMForm` Java object, with all its requisite fields.
 For example, the JSON for the above example holds each form field in the `fields` attribute.
-To translate this back into the necessary `DDMForm` object (deserialization), first parse the data contained in the JSON object into an actual form field using your deserialization logic.
+To translate this back into the necessary `DDMForm` object, first parse the data contained in the JSON object into an actual form field using your deserialization logic.
 Here's the logic from `DDMFormJsonDeserializer` that parses the JSON `"fields"` element into a list of `DDMFormFields`:

 	protected List<DDMFormField> getDDMFormFields(JSONArray jsonArray)
 		throws PortalException {